Shiang-Tian/C-/README.md

 2. In here, the following issues are displayed in the code file:
 * Variables
 * Types of variables
 * Downloading data from the input
+* Arithmetic and Assigment Operators
 ```c++
 // iostream stands for input output stream
 #include <iostream>